• Home

 Book Cabán Tarren.

-Cabán Tarren has been hand built by Toolboxtan with sustainability and the environment at its heart.
+Cabán Tarren has been thoughtfully handcrafted by Toolboxtan, with sustainability and environmental responsibility at its core.

-Book now - Unique stays at the farm
+Book now - Cabán Tarren - Unique hideaways

 Some sneeky peeks of inside the Cabán.